seek-oss/capsize/packages/unpack/README.md

 For more information on the use case and the differences between metrics for subsets see [How `xWidthAvg` is calculated].

+> [!TIP] Need support for a different unicode subset?
+Either create an issue or follow the steps outlined in the [`generate-weightings` script] and open a PR.

+[`generate-weightings` script]: ./scripts/generate-weightings.ts
 [how `xwidthavg` is calculated]: ../metrics/README.md#how-xwidthavg-is-calculated

 ## Font metrics